zgulde/cods/docs/usage.md

 Before running the `init` command make sure you have

-1. A server with a fresh ubuntu 18.04 install
+1. A server with a fresh debian 10 (buster) install
 1. Your ssh key on that server with access to the root account
 1. The server's ip address ready